Signs and Symptoms of High Blood Pressure/Hypertension

 Regular blood pressure testing is the only conclusive way to make sure that your blood pressure is in the normal range.

-Actually, hypertension happens when least expected, but if you pay attention to your body, it might send out some early signs of hypertension.
-Patients who have uncomplicated high blood pressure may experience:
+Actually, hypertension happens when least expected, but if you pay attention to your body, it might send out some early signs of high blood pressure.
+Patients who have uncomplicated high blood pressure may experience these particular changes:

 - Blurring of vision